Capital City Film Festival

 The Capital City Film Festival (CCFF) is an annual film festival held in Lansing, Michigan.
 The festival is held every April using a variety of venues across the city as screening locations.
-Past venues have included: the Lansing Center, the Lansing Public Media Center, The Loft, Harem, The Exchange, Lansing Community College, the Michigan Historical Museum, and the Temple Building.
+Past venues have included: the Fledge, Sears Frandor, Hot Water Works, The Avenue, the Lansing Center, the Lansing Public Media Center, The Loft, Mac's, Robin Theatre, Harem, The Exchange, Lansing Community College, the Michigan Historical Museum, Impression 5 Science Center, Riverwalk Theater, R.E.
+Olds Transportation Museum, Central United Methodist Church and the Temple Building.

+Recognition

+Named one of the 25 Coolest Film Festivals in the World by MovieMaker Magazine.
+Recipient of an Applause Award for Arts and Cultural Organization of the year from the Arts Council of Greater Lansing.